Skip to Main Content

 The Board meeting drew widespread attention from occupational safety and health professionals, medical experts, worker advocates, public health officials, attorneys, industry representatives, and affected workers and their families.
 Public testimony throughout the meeting highlighted the growing urgency surrounding engineered stone-associated silicosis, the devasting impacts of this disease on workers and their families, and the need to protect workers in California.

-Industry representatives emphasized the importance of worker training, compliance with existing regulations, and the use of wet methods when working with engineered stone.
+Industry representatives emphasized the importance of worker training, Cal/OSHA's failed enforcement of existing regulations, and the use of wet methods when working with engineered stone.
 Industry stakeholders expressed opposition to a blanket ban on engineered stone products, arguing that the material can be handled safely when appropriate exposure control measures are implemented.
+Opponents of the petition also argued that a ban would be harder to enforce, as materials could enter California from other states and Mexico.

 Dr. Jones providing public testimony